dragonfire535/xiao/README.md

 3. [Install ImageMagick](https://imagemagick.org/script/download.php).
 4. [Follow these instructions to install Redis](https://riptutorial.com/redis/example/29962/installing-and-running-redis-server-on-windows).
 Remember to set up a password!
 5. Download [the NSFW model](https://github.com/gantman/nsfw_model) and extract the contents to `<xiao folder>/tf_models/nsfw`.
+6. Download DECTalk and extract it to `<xiao folder>/dectalk`.
+You will have to find this yourself.
+You need the files `say.exe`, `dectalk.dll`, and `dtalk_us.dic`.
-6. Run `npm i --production` in the folder you cloned the bot.
+7. Run `npm i --production` in the folder you cloned the bot.
-7. Run `npm i -g pm2` to install PM2.
+8. Run `npm i -g pm2` to install PM2.
-8. Run `pm2 start Xiao.js --name xiao` to run the bot.
+9. Run `pm2 start Xiao.js --name xiao` to run the bot.

 ### Mac